Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Introduction

 Motivated by the aforementioned effects of correlated disorder on Anderson localization and the recent results on the effect of stealthy hyperuniformity on 1D layered media, in this work, we study the effect of stealthy disorder in the 1D Anderson model.
-In this context, the stealthiness parameter $\chi$ measures the fraction of harmonics for which the two-point correlation function of the random potential vanishes (see Eq.~\eqref{eq:stealthiness}).
+In this context, the stealthiness parameter $\chi$ measures the fraction of harmonics for which the power spectrum of the random potential vanishes (see Eq.~\eqref{eq:stealthiness}).
 Unlike the quasi-periodic models, in this case, the system is disordered and allows a continuous range of energies, unlike the random dimer model.
-It should be mentioned that the effect on localization of non-stealthy hyperuniform disorder in quantum systems has been addressed in the literature, and no significant differences with usual disorder have been reported~\cite{Crowley2019Quantum,Shi2022Manybody,Karcher2024Effect}.
-However, the study of stealthy hyperuniform disorder has not received attention to the best of our knowledge.
+It should be mentioned that the effect on localization of non-stealthy hyperuniform disorder in quantum systems has been addressed in the literature~\cite{Crowley2019Quantum,Shi2022Manybody}; a recent finding, for example, showed that Lifshitz tails have different scalings compared to uncorrelated disorder, effectively widening the band gap~\cite{Karcher2024Effect}.
+Experiments on disordered two-dimensional stealthy photonic crystal systems have demonstrated non-trivial wave transport properties with both strong disorder and non-Hermiticity \cite{barsukova2025stealthy}.
+However, the latter work did not examine localization behavior.

 We determine the localization length using a perturbation theory expansion of the self-energy at small disorder $W \ll 1$ for the special case of stealthy hyperuniform disorder.
 Our procedure can be applied to any kind of stealthy disorder.
 We are able to determine, for each energy and size of the stealthy region, the power of $W$ responsible for the leading contribution to the localization length.
 In particular, we find that, for any given length of the 1D system $L$, energy and weak disorder $W \ll 1$, there exists a value of the stealthiness parameter $\chi$ in which the system is disordered but with localization length exceeding the system size, and thus effectively delocalized.
 If the thermodynamic limit $L \to \infty$ is taken first, the localization length is always finite, thus not violating localization theorems~\cite{Wegner1976,abrahams1979scaling}.